maciekb2/withered-unit-595f/README.md

 GitHub will execute the workflow according to the cron expression after the change is pushed.

+### Customizing the AI post prompt

+The worker uses the text in `src/prompt/blog-post.txt` when requesting a new post from OpenAI.
+Edit this file to change the prompt and redeploy the project for your changes to take effect.

 ## 👀 Want to learn more?

 Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).